th3le0nk1ng/delivery-manager/README.md

 ## Assumptions

 I considered the use case of a delivery driver that was accessing the app through a tablet.
 The Bootstrap classes that were used are supporting tablet screen size or bigger.
-However, I think adding responsiveness for mobile phones might be something to consider as well.
+However, adding responsiveness for mobile phones would be something to consider as well.

 ## Install and run